How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

-In the context of the internet industry, "algorithms" are often imbued with excessive imagination: they seem capable of solving efficiency issues, balancing fairness, eliminating redundancy, enhancing user experience, and even reshaping the order of an industry.
+In the context of the internet industry, "algorithms" are often imbued with excessive imagination: they seem capable of solving efficiency issues, balancing fairness, eliminating redundancy, enhancing user experience, and even reshaping the order of an entire industry.

 Complexity is not the answer; principles come before algorithms.